Bridge House plays a crucial role addressing homelessness.

 We offer a Bridge of Opportunity

 Based on diversity of backgrounds, challenges and circumstances of our clients, Bridge House understands there is no single solution to homelessness on an individual or a community level.
 We believe it is our role to provide an array of resources and opportunities to engage people and give them the tools to reach their highest-level of self-sufficiency.
-Our bridge of opportunity begins with basic needs and ends with self sufficiency-spanning from homelessness to housed.
+Our Bridge of Opportunity begins with basic needs and ends with self sufficiency-spanning from homelessness to housed.

-The challenges associated with homelessness affect out whole community.
+The challenges associated with homelessness affect our whole community.
 We can do more for the people caught in the cycles of poverty, illness, unemployment, incarceration and helplessness.
 We can do more to keep the city we love vibrant and thriving.

 We are a very collaborative organization and work hard to find the right resources within the community to help our clients, partnering with dozens of organizations and government initiatives to do so.
 Bridge House is also in line with the Boulder County Human Services Strategic Plan and Boulder County’s Ten Year Plan to End Homelessness in its operations and values.